-Push the insulation back so the heating element sockets are exposed, and slide the 2 heating elements into the sockets, make sure they are pushed all the way down to the stop point on the heater.
-Push insulation back over the heaters and close the flapper again and tuck the heater wires out of the way for now.
+Open the heater cover and push the insulation back so the heating element sockets are exposed, and slide the heating element into the socket.
+It does not matter which socket you choose.
+Make sure it's pushed all the way down to the stop point on the heating element.
+Push insulation back over the heaters and install the cover and tuck the heater wires out of the way for now.